When ordering a drink in a restaurant, how many times have you asked for a Coke instead of Cola?

 Users trust brands that are ranked higher on SERPs.
 So the best brand awareness strategy to get your brand noticed is by getting it ranked better in search results.

-For this, you have to implement the best SEO practices.
+For this, you have to implement the best SEO practices for ecommerce.

 Research keywords with higher search volume and low competition to optimize your brand awareness strategy.
 Infuse informational keywords into your content to better target your audience's interests.